You guys!! This Traditional Bread Stuffing is an amazing side dish for your vegan Thanksgiving table. It’s easy to make and oh! so delicious.

 - The night before you make the stuffing, rip the bread into bite-size pieces and leave it out over night.
 You can also throw them in the oven at 350F, checking and stirring every five minutes until they are dry.
 Add to a large mixing bowl when the bread is dry.

-- Mince your carrot, celery, and onion and sauté in olive oil over medium high heat until onion is translucent (about 7ish minutes).
-Add veggies to the mixing bowl with the bread.
+- Mince your carrot, celery, and onion and sauté in olive oil over medium high heat with a pinch of salt until onion is translucent (about 7-10 minutes).
+Add these veggies to the mixing bowl with the bread.

-- In a small bowl, whisk together your spices and warm water.
+- In a small bowl, whisk together your bouillon and spices with the warm water.

-- Bake at 350F for 20-25 minutes or until desired consistency is reached.
+- Bake for 20-25 minutes or until desired consistency is reached.
 Some may like it a little dryer, others a little wetter.
 Adjust to your preferences.